P.F. Chang's Fried Rice (Copycat Recipe)

 Is P.F.
 Chang's fried rice gluten-free?

 The standard recipe uses soy sauce and oyster sauce, both of which typically contain wheat.
-P.F.
-Chang’s does use the Panda Brand oyster sauce (green bottle), which is their gluten-free version, but the soy sauce still contains wheat.
+Panda Brand oyster sauce (the green bottle) is the gluten-free one, but the soy sauce still contains wheat.
 For a fully gluten-free version, you would need to use tamari instead of soy sauce.

 More P.F.
 Chang's Recipes